MicrosoftDocs/power-automate-docs/articles/privacy-dsr-summary.md

   - admin
 ---

-# Respond to customers' personal data requests
+# Respond to personal data requests (Azure AD)

 [!INCLUDE [gdpr-intro](~/../msft-shared-content/privacy-includes/gdpr-intro.md)]

-Power Automate provides tools and resources to help you respond to employees' and customers' requests to correct, export, or delete their personal data that resides in the Microsoft cloud.
-This article helps you find them.
+Power Automate provides tools and resources to help you respond to requests to correct, export, or delete personal data that resides in the Microsoft cloud.
+This article helps you respond to requests from users who authenticate using Azure Active Directory (Azure AD).
+[Respond to requests from users who authenticate using a Microsoft account](privacy-dsr-summary-msa.md).

 ## Prerequisites

-To respond to customers' and employees' personal data requests, you must have:

 - A paid or [trial license](http://make.powerapps.com/trial) for Power Apps Plan 2
 - The [Office 365 Global Administrator](https://support.office.com/article/assign-admin-roles-in-office-365-for-business-eac4d046-1afd-4f1a-85fc-8219c79e1504) or [Azure Active Directory (Azure AD) Global Administrator](/azure/active-directory/active-directory-assign-admin-roles-azure-portal) role